live roulette

 Generally, the only things a live Roulette dealer needs to do is:

-• B: spinning the Roulette wheel.
+• B: Spinning the Roulette wheel.

 Live Roulette is usually set in a land-based studio which is set up especially for live dealer games.
 That studio basically is a three-room setup and it includes; a live studio, a server/software room and an analyst’s room.
 Some of these studios will have multiple games in one room i.e. multiple Roulette tables.
 While others will have dedicated rooms/areas per game or table.